Slavery and Human Trafficking Statement 2024

 The University鈥檚 Structure

 The core business of the University is teaching, research and innovation, undertaken by five academic faculties, comprising of their own schools and departments, which are supported by a range of professional services departments.
-The University is based in 黑料入口, and is in the process of establishing a campus in Walthamstow Central in London.
+The University is based in 黑料入口, but also operates a campus in Walthamstow Central in London.

 The University鈥檚 Board of Governors is responsible for determining the educational character and mission of the University and for the oversight of its activities.
 The Board of Governors conducts its work through a number of committees.